Religion in Japan: Christianity

 In 2019, there were 1.9 million Christians in Japan, most of them living in the western part of Japan, where missionaries' activities were greatest during the 16th century.

 Christianity (キリスト教 Kirisutokyō), in the form of Catholicism (カトリック教 Katorikkukyō), was introduced into Japan by Jesuit missions starting in 1549.
 In that year, the three Jesuits Francis Xavier, Cosme de Torres and Juan Fernández, landed in Kagoshima, in Kyushu, on 15 August.
 Portuguese traders were active in Kagoshima since 1543, welcomed by local daimyōs because they imported gunpowder.
 Anjirō, a Japanese convert, helped the Jesuits understanding of Japanese culture, and translated the first Japanese catechism.

 These missionaries were successful in converting large numbers of people in Kyushu, including peasants, former Buddhist monks, and members of the warrior class.
 In 1559, a mission to the capital, Kyoto, was started.
 By the following year there were nine churches, and the Christian community grew steadily in the 1560s.
 In 1569, there were 30,000 Christians and 40 churches.
 Following the conversion of some lords in Kyushu, mass baptisms of the local populations occurred.
 In the 1570s, the number of Christians rose rapidly to 100,000.

 Near the end of the 16th century, Franciscan missionaries arrived in Kyoto, despite a ban issued by Toyotomi Hideyoshi.
 In 1597, Hideyoshi proclaimed a more serious edict and executed 26 Franciscans in Nagasaki as a warning.
 Tokugawa Ieyasu and his successors enforced the prohibition of Christianity with several further edicts, especially after the Shimabara Rebellion in the 1630s.
 Many Christians continued to practice in secret.

 The discourses on Christianity became the property of the state during the Tokugawa period.
 The state leveraged its power over to declare Christians enemies of the state, in order to create and maintain a legally enforceable identity for Japanese subjects.
 As such, Christian identities or icons became the exclusive property of the Japanese state.
 Although often discussed as a "foreign" or "minority" religion, Christianity has played a key sociopolitical role in the lives of Japanese subjects and citizens for hundreds of years.

 In 1873, following the Meiji Restoration, the ban was rescinded, freedom of religion was promulgated, and Protestant missionaries (プロテスタント Purotesutanto or 新教 Shinkyō, "renewed teaching") began to proselytise in Japan, intensifying their activities after World War II, yet they were never as successful as in Korea.

 In 1996, Nagasaki Prefecture had the highest percentage of Christians, at about 5.1%.
 As of 2007 there were 32,036 Christian priests and pastors in Japan.
 According to a poll conducted by the Gallup Organization in 2006, Christianity had increased significantly in Japan, particularly among youth, and a high number of teens were becoming Christians.

-Throughout the latest century, some Western customs originally related to Christianity, including Western style weddings, Valentine's Day and Christmas have become popular among many Japanese.
+Throughout the latest century, some Western customs, including Western style weddings, Valentine's Day and Christmas have become popular among many Japanese.
 In 2015, 60–70% of weddings performed in Japan were Christian-style.
 Christianity and Christian culture has a generally positive image in Japan.